Old Latin: Vowels

 Most original PIE (Proto-Indo-European) diphthongs were preserved in stressed syllables, including //ai// (later ae); //ei// (later ī); //oi// (later ū, or sometimes oe); //ou// (from PIE //eu// and //ou//; later ū).

 The Old Latin diphthong ei evolves in stages: ei > ẹ̄ > ī.
 The intermediate sound ẹ̄ was simply written e but must have been distinct from the normal long vowel ē because ẹ̄ subsequently merged with ī while ē did not.
 It is generally thought that ẹ̄ was a higher sound than e (e.g. perhaps /[eː]/ vs. /[ɛː]/ during the time when both sounds existed).
 Even after the original vowel //ei// had merged with ī, the old spelling ei continued to be used for a while, with the result that ei came to stand for ī and began to be used in the spelling of original occurrences of ī that did not evolve from ei (e.g. in the genitive singular -ī, which is always spelled -i in the oldest inscriptions but later on can be spelled either -i or -ei).

-In unstressed syllables, *oi and *ai had already merged into ei by historic times (except for one possible occurrence of poploe for populī "people" in a late manuscript of one of the early songs).
+In unstressed syllables, *oi and *ai had already merged into ei by historical times (except for one possible occurrence of poploe for populī "people" in a late manuscript of one of the early songs).
 This eventually also evolved to ī.

 Old Latin often had different short vowels from Classical Latin, reflecting sound changes that had not yet taken place.
-For example, the very early Duenos inscription has the form duenos "good", later found as duonos and still later bonus.
+For example, the very early Duenos inscription has the form duenos "good", later found as duonos, and still later bonus.
 A countervailing change wo > we occurred around 150 BC in certain contexts, and many earlier forms are found (e.g. earlier votō, voster, vorsus vs. later vetō, vester, versus).

 Old Latin frequently preserves original PIE thematic case endings -os and -om (later -us and -um).